-Ontario Superior Court finds that employer should not have cut post-retirement benefits and grants summary judgment in class action.
+The Ontario Superior Court of Justice has held that an employer should not have cut retirees’ post-retirement benefits.

 This class action was commenced on behalf of salaried and executive retirees of General Motors of Canada Ltd. (GMCL) arising out of the reductions and eliminations to their post-retirement benefits over 2008-2010.
 The class action was certified on consent in 2011 and the case proceeded to a motion for summary judgment on the issue of whether GMCL breached its contracts with the class members in reducing/eliminating their benefits.